Knicks vs. Cavaliers: Betting Trends, Record ATS, Home/Road Splits

 Additional Knicks Insights & Trends

-- The Knicks have gone 6-4 over their last 10 contests, with a 6-4 record against the spread during that span.
+- The Knicks have gone 7-3 over their last 10 contests, with a 7-3 record against the spread in that span.

-- In their past 10 games, the Knicks have hit the over five times.
+- Five of Knicks' last 10 contests have gone over the total.

-- Against the spread, New York has performed worse when playing at home, covering 19 times in 41 home games, and 27 times in 41 road games.

 - The 116 points per game the Knicks average are 9.1 more points than the Cavaliers allow (106.9).